tomassirio/ListBot/contributing/CONTRIBUTING.md

     $ git merge master
     ```

-    Get in the habit of continually incorporating changes from the upstream master to keep your master up-to-date.
+    Get in the habit of continually incorporating changes from the upstream master to keep your master up-to-date as you work to avoid having to deal with many conflicts.

-7. Perform final testing and run `npm run lint` to ensure there are no linting issues in your working branch.
+8. Perform final testing and run `npm run lint` to ensure there are no linting issues in your working branch.

-8. Push your issue branch up to your (origin) fork.
+9. Push your issue branch up to your (origin) fork.

     ```
     git push origin ###-short-description-of-issue
     ```

-9. Issue a Pull Request on GitHub.
+10. Issue a Pull Request on GitHub.

 ## Pull Request Checklist

 -   Before issuing a pull request be sure that you have: 1) incorporated the current state of the upstream master into your issue branch, 2) checked your code against the linter, and 3) tested ListBot with your changes in place.

 -   As of this writing, there are no automated tests in the codebase.
-This means you have to be diligent to ensure everything is in working order after making changes.
-You'll do this by manually testing ListBot before issuing your pull request.
-This isn't ideal, and there is [an open issue for getting tests in place](https://github.com/tomassirio/ListBot/issues/53) (help with that if you're able).
+This means you must be diligent to ensure everything is in working order after making changes.
+You will do this by manually testing ListBot before issuing your pull request.
+This is not ideal, and there is [an open issue for getting tests in place](https://github.com/tomassirio/ListBot/issues/53) (help with that if you are able).

--   If you're adding a new feature, document how to test it in a PR comment.
+-   If you are adding a new feature, document how to test it in a PR comment.
 This is another stopgap until automated testing is in place, and at that time new features will require new automated tests exist as part of the pull request changes.

 ## Dos and Don'ts